Patient information: Testicular cancer (Beyond the Basics)

 Another serious long-term risk of testicular cancer treatment is the development of a second cancer.
 This is not a metastasis of the testicular cancer but is a new cancer that develops in the blood or blood forming organs (leukemia), lung, colon, pancreas, bladder, stomach, or other organ system.

-Retroperitoneal lymph node dissection — The most common side effect of RPLND is decreased or absent semen with ejaculation.
+Retroperitoneal lymph node dissection — The most common side effect of retroperitoneal lymph node dissection (RPLND) is decreased or absent semen with ejaculation.
 Advances in surgical techniques with nerve-sparing retroperitoneal lymph node dissection have reduced the incidence of this problem.
 For those men who do have decreased or absent ejaculatory volume, infertility treatments are available.

 Radiation therapy side effects — During radiation therapy, fatigue is common but usually not debilitating.
 Gastrointestinal effects, including nausea, vomiting, increased stool frequency, and rapid gastric emptying, have been described but are not typical.
 Anti-nausea medications may be used for control of nausea and vomiting.
 Suppression of the bone marrow can occur (potentially causing anemia) but is usually mild.
 Mild tanning of the treated skin occurs in the weeks after radiation.